 Mager’s ledger also recorded accounts for Enoch Jenkins, an African-American blacksmith, and a man named Aaron Thomas.
 The entries for Jenkins and Thomas both start on 20 April 1875.
 Enoch Jenkins’ account states that his lease was for one year at $2.00 per month.
 Aaron Thomas’ account states that he rented another house at $1.50 per month.
 It is difficult to know for sure which property was being rented by Jenkins.
 In the 1850 census Enoch and his younger brother Levi were both “free blacks” working as blacksmiths for another blacksmith named George Guard, the father of Charles and John Guard.
 During the Civil War Levi joined the Union cause and was captured after General Milroy’s defeat at Winchester on 15 June 1863.
 Eight days later Levi was being marched south through Newtown to be enslaved by his Confederate captors.
 This fate was apparently too much for Levi to endure.
 As he passed the old home of William McLeod (where 5331 Main Street is today) he broke free, ran, and jumped headfirst into the well on that property.
 After his brother’s suicide, Enoch continued to live and work as a blacksmith in Newtown.
 It is possible that his relationship with the Guard family is an indication that he was the one who rented the Stone House from April 1875 through July 1877.
 On the other hand, Aaron Thomas only rented his house from Steele & Bro. for three months.
 It is likely that this Aaron Thomas was also a member of the African-American community.
 The 1880 Census lists a 53-year-old African-American “laborer” named Aaron Thomas married to a Ruth Thomas.
 It is likely that this Aaron Thomas is the same man who rented from Steele & Bro. in 1875.
 It is also possible that the house Thomas rented was the one on the “Cross Roads Tract” near the African-American suburb known by the white community as “Freetown” and called “Crossroads” by the black community.

 Unfortunately, we have not found any other surviving records that would shed any more light on the tenants who rented the stone side of the Stone House during this period.
 It is possible that Steele & Bro. also used it as employee housing.
 In any case, the Steele’s business continued to thrive until tragedy struck on 3 February 1884, when Milton died of meningitis.
-After Milton’s death, Mager continued to operate the business as “Steele & Bro.” until he passed away in 1900.
-The stone side of the property was then sold by Mager’s heirs.
+After Milton’s death, Mager continued to operate the business as “Steele & Bro.” until he passed away on 26 August 1900 after a long illness.
+Just prior to his death the stone side of the property was sold to Katie Mae Lemley Parker.